 Typical Value Description and Options #C comment Comments beginning with #C at the top of the file will be retained and included in output.
-0 0 = do not read the wtatage.ss file; 1 = read the wtatage.ss file, also read and use the growth parameters; and 2 = Future option to read the wtatage.ss file, then omit reading and using growth parameters and all length-based data.
+0 0 = Do not read the weight-at-age (wtatage.ss) file; 1 = Read the weight-at-age (wtatage.ss) file, also read and use the growth parameters; and 2 = Future option to read the weight-at-age (wtatage.ss) file, then omit reading and using growth parameters and all length-based data.
+Additional information on the weight-at-age file and the expected formatting can be found in the Empirical Weight-at-Age section.

-Typical Value Description and Options 2 Number (N) of growth patterns (GP), also referred to as morphs: These are collections of fish with unique biological characteristics (growth, mortality, weight-length, reproduction).
-The GP x Sex x Settlement Events constitute unique morphs that are tracked in SS.
+Typical Value Description and Options 1 Number (N) of growth patterns (GP), also referred to as morphs: These are collections of fish with unique biological characteristics (growth, mortality, weight-length, reproduction).
+The GP x Sex x Settlement Events constitute unique growth patterns that are tracked in SS.
 They are assigned these characteristics at birth and retain them throughout their lifetime.
-At recruitment, morph members are distributed across areas (if any) and they retain their biological characteristics even if they move to another area in which a different cohort with different biological characteristics might predominate.
-For example, one could assign a fast-growing morph to recruit predominately in a southern areas and a slow-growing morph to a northern area.
-The natural mortality and growth parameters are specified for each growth pattern in the mortality-growth parameter section in the order of females growth pattern 1 to growth pattern N followed by males growth pattern 1 to growth pattern N followed by males 3 Number of platoons within a growth pattern/morph: This allows exploration of size-dependent survivorship.
+At recruitment, growth pattern members are distributed across areas (if any) and they retain their biological characteristics even if they move to another area in which a different cohort with different biological characteristics might predominate.
+For example, one could assign a fast-growing growth pattern to recruit predominately in a southern areas and a slow-growing growth pattern to a northern area.
+The natural mortality and growth parameters are specified for each growth pattern in the mortality-growth parameter section in the order of females growth pattern 1 to growth pattern N followed by males growth pattern 1 to growth pattern N in a two sex model.
+1 Number of platoons within a growth pattern/morph: This allows exploration of size-dependent survivorship.
 A value of 1 will not create additional platoons.
-Odd-numbered values of 3 - 5 will break the overall morph into that number of platoons.
-More platoons slows model execution, so values above 5 not advised.
+Odd-numbered values (i.e., 3, 5) will break the overall morph into that number of platoons creating a smaller, larger, and mean growth platoon.
+The higher the number of platoons the slower SS will run, so values above 5 not advised.
 The fraction of each morph assigned to each platoon is custom-input or designated to be a normal approximation.
 When multiple platoons are designated, an additional input is the ratio of between platoon to within platoon variability in size-at-age.
 This is used to partition the total growth variability.
 For the platoons, their size-at-age is calculated as a factor (determined from the between-within variability calculation) times the size-at-age of the central morph which is determined from the growth parameters for that Growth Pattern x Sex.
 COND > 1 Following 2 lines are conditional on N platoons > 1.
 0.7 Platoon between/within standard deviation ratio.
 Ratio of the amount of variability in length-at-age between platoons to within platoons.
 0.2 0.6 0.2 Distribution among platoons.
-Enter custom vector or enter -1 to first value of vector to get a normal approximation: (0.15, 0.70, 0.15) for 3 platoons, (0.031, 0.237, 0.464, 0.237, 0.031) for 5 platoons.
+Enter either a custom vector or enter a vector of length N with the first value of -1 to get a normal approximation: (0.15, 0.70, 0.15) for 3 platoons, or 5 platoons (0.031, 0.237, 0.464, 0.237, 0.031).